 Enyan Zhang (张恩言)

 Besides academic stuff, I enjoy cycling and kendo.
 I also listen to JPop.
+You can find my (heavily opinionated) playlist here.

 Instilling Inductive Biases with Subnetworks